BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 | [refunds](./extensions/refunds/)          	| 1       	|
 | [jit_channels](./extensions/jit_channels/) 	| 1       	|

 ## General API information

 `GET /lsp/channels` is the entrypoint for each client using the api.
 It lists the version of the api and all supported extensions in a dictionary.

-An extension in `GET /lsp/channels`.`extensions` consists of the `BaseExtension` properties and can have additional properties based on the individual extensions requirement.
+An extension in `GET /lsp/channels`.`extensions` must include the properties in `BaseExtension` and may have additional properties based on the individual extensions requirement.

 ```yaml
 BaseExtension: